Microsystems Software, Inc. v. Scandinavia Online AB

 Microsystems Software, Inc. v.
 Scandinavia Online AB, 226 F.3d 35 (1st Cir.
 2000), was a civil case filed in 2000 in the United States District Court for the District of Massachusetts and appealed to the United States Court of Appeals for the First Circuit.
 It received considerable attention in the online community because it involved reverse engineering and cryptanalysis of content-control software, allegedly in violation of copyright law and a clickwrap license agreement.

-In 2000, Eddy L. O. Jansson and Matthew Skala figured out how to look inside a program called Cyber Patrol, which controls what websites people can see.
-They wrote a report called "The Breaking of Cyber Patrol 4" explaining how they did it.
-They talked about the way the program makes a secret code to keep people from changing its settings, and how they broke the code.
-They also talked about how the program decides which websites to block, and how it sometimes blocks websites that don't have anything bad on them.
-They included some software that people could use to change the program or to look at the list of websites it blocks.
-People found out about their discovery on March 11, 2000.
+In early 2000, Eddy L. O. Jansson and Matthew Skala reverse engineered the content-control package Cyber Patrol and published a report titled The Breaking of Cyber Patrol 4 detailing what they found, including a cryptanalysis of the CRC-32-based hash function that concealed the configuration password and Web site and Usenet newsgroup blacklists.
+They commented critically on the content of the blacklist, and highlighted apparent errors in it, innocuous sites and newsgroups blocked as objectionable for no visible reason.
+Along with the essay, they included software in C and Delphi demonstrating the attacks and allowing users to disable the package, change its configuration, or browse the blacklists in decrypted form.
+The break was widely reported on March 11, 2000.

 On March 15, Microsystems Software, the publisher of Cyber Patrol, and Mattel, its parent company, filed suit against Jansson, Skala, and the ISPs that hosted their personal websites, Scandinavia Online and Islandnet.
 They filed in US court, though Jansson and Scandinavia Online were located in Sweden and Skala and Islandnet were located in Canada.
 They alleged that the reverse engineering was copyright infringement by Jansson and Skala; that distributing the essay and software (or, in the case of Islandnet, the link on Skala's site pointing to the essay and software on Jansson's site) was copyright infringement by the ISPs; and that Jansson and Skala's actions constituted breach of the clickwrap license agreement on Cyber Patrol, interference with advantageous business relations, conversion, and theft of trade secrets.
 Once the lawsuit became known, it attracted considerable attention from the online community, far overshadowing the discussion of the reverse engineering itself.